 A variety of game modes add a great deal of flexibility and dynamics to the gameplay.

 Most racing games don’t just have the usual “Race Versus AI” or “Multiplayer” mode where you can challenge AI and your peers, respectively.
-Most of the time, these racing games add a lot of playable game modes that make your experience with these games fun.
-These include “Time Trial” modes and “Challenge” modes that task you to beat a time limit or do a particular stunt, respectively.
+Most of the time, these racing games add many playable modes that make your experience with these games fun.
+These include “Time Trial” and “Challenge” modes that task you to beat a time limit or do a particular stunt.
 Some games also have a dedicated single-player mode for campaigns and stories.
-The inclusion of these many game modes makes racing games a lot more exciting to look forward to and play, especially since motorcycle games and car games have different approaches to these modes.
+Including these many game modes makes racing games a lot more exciting to look forward to and play, especially since motorcycle and car games have different approaches to these modes.

 1. Dirt Rally 2 and classic Sega Rally Championship are just examples of car games that explore the boundaries of the car racing genre.
 Both of these games are real games, but they hardly scratch the surface of the other game modes car games can offer.
 In the aforementioned two games, the focus is playing on a rally, meaning there are different environments to explore and try out.
 However, other car games have other game modes such as time trials, different challenges, and even the timeless campaign mode.
 Games in the Need for Speed franchise have these game modes in them, making them games that have other “smaller” games in them.

 2. In terms of motorcycle games, it’s titles like Road Redemption that actually explore the boundaries of different game modes for motorcycle titles.
-In the case of Road Redemption, it’s the entire premise of the game that’s fun.
+In the case of Road Redemption, it’s the game’s entire premise that’s fun.
 In this post-apocalyptic game, you’re taking the role of a rider out there struggling to survive, competing with other riders for resources.
 Aside from being the typical racer, you can eliminate opponents by hitting them with melee weapons or even targeting them with guns and other weapons.
-There are other games like Trials Evolution that focus on performing stunts against other players.
+Other games like Trials Evolution focus on performing stunts against other players.

-3. Verdict: We’ve got to give a variety of game modes to motorcycle games here, as the number of game modes and unique concepts explored by motorcycle games as a genre gives a lot of flexibility and versatility to players.
+3. Verdict: We’ve got to give a variety of game modes to motorcycle games here, as the number of game modes and unique concepts explored by motorcycle games as a genre gives players a lot of flexibility and versatility.
 Gamers who want to experience racing cars in a wide variety of situations can rely on motorcycle games to give them the kind of variety they need.